 Have you ever been mad and had to bite your tongue to keep from saying something awful ?
 That’s a filter.
 Have you ever used water from the refrigerator door and had your thirst immediately satisfied?
-That’s due to a filter.
-Filters keep toxicity in check and avoid unpleasant ramifications.
+That’s the filter.
+Filters keep toxicity in check and avoid unpleasant consequences.
 You filter your words for harmony, you filter your water for health, why wouldn’t you filter your air?

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have someone living there with a low immune system or someone who’s highly susceptible to disease.
-Even if there are no respiratory issues in your home, you’ll be immediately surprised by the almost instant change from a standard air filter to a High Efficiency unit.
+Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have a family member with a low immune system or someone who’s highly susceptible to disease.
+Even if there aren’t any respiratory issues in your family, you’ll be immediately surprised by the almost instant change from a basic air filter to a High Efficiency unit.

-If you don’t feel like a high-grade air filtration system is right for your home, there are several other options to help clean your home’s air.
-From basic air cleaners to electronic air cleaners, see below to help decide which air filtration and purification system is right for your home.
+If you’re not interested in such a high-grade air filtration system, there are several other options to help clean your home’s air.
+From standard air cleaners to electronic air cleaners, see below to help decide which air filtration and purification system is right for you.